loveorigami/yii2-ajaxq/README.md

 Ajaxq Widget for Yii2
 ========================
-A customizable lightbox jQuery plugin for Yii2 based on [Ajaxq](http://foliotek.github.io/AjaxQ/).
+A customizable AjaxQ jQuery plugin for Yii2 based on [Ajaxq](http://foliotek.github.io/AjaxQ/).

 Installation
 ------------